prisken/content/CONTENT_GENERATION_FORMATS.md

 # Content Generation Formats Documentation

 ## Overview
 This document outlines the comprehensive content generation formats for each platform supported by Content Creator Pro.
-Each platform has specific requirements, character limits, and content structures optimized for maximum engagement.
+Each platform has specific requirements, character limits, content structures, and image formats optimized for maximum engagement.

 ---